 Academic Results & Progression

 Academic results in state examinations in the College are outstanding by any reliable indicator or measure.
 We publish all of our results annually and believe that these are among the very best in the country.
-This year our pupils achieved an average points score of 483, with two pupils achieving the maximum 625 points on offer.
-In all, 9% of our candidates scored over 600 points, 32% over 500 points, 65% over 400 points and 91% over 300 points.
+This year our pupils achieved an average points score of 513, with seven pupils achieving the maximum 625 points on offer.
+In all, 16% of our candidates scored over 600 points (5% nationally), 68% over 500 points (24% nationally) and 83% over 400 points.

 The vast majority of our pupils progress to third level, in Ireland, the UK, the US and, increasingly so, to universities in the Netherlands and Germany.